bebraw/react-pagify/README.md

 > See `demo/` for a full implementation of the ideas discussed.

-### Cutomize tags
+### Customize Tags

-By default Pagify use `div`s for container, segments and ellipses, and `span`s for “links”.
-You can cutomize these tags as well as define default props:
+By default *react-pagify* uses `div`s for container, segments and ellipses, and `span`s for links.
+You can customize these tags and define custom props for htme:

 ```javascript
 ...